Hartsfield-Jackson Atlanta International Airport (ATL)

 A trip to Atlanta is not complete without visiting the Martin Luther King Jr. Historical Site.
 This national historical landmark includes a visitor center and museum, the famous Ebenezer Church, a Gandhi Promenade, the King Center and Dr. King’s birth home and gravesite.
 Leave a half-day to comfortably see the entire MLK historical site.

 BALLPARK CHASERS VACATION?

 Unfortunately, SunTrust Park is the lone Major League ballpark in the area.
 Ballpark Chasers will make SunTrust Park a quick weekend trip in order to catch a Braves games while saving time for the local attractions.
 Another suggestion is seeing Minor League Baseball in the state of Georgia.
 The Gwinnett Stripers and Rome Braves are 45 minutes and 80 minutes from SunTrust Park, respectively.
 Both ballclubs are Minor League affiliates of the Atlanta Braves.
 A little further out, on the border of Georgia and Tennessee, lays AT&T Field, home of the Chattanooga Lookouts.
-The Lookouts are the Double-A affiliate of the Minnesota Twins.
+The Lookouts are the Double-A affiliate of the Cincinnati Reds.
 Plan a two-hour drive from Atlanta to Chattanooga, Tennessee.
 Lastly, the Class A affiliate of the San Fransico Giants are located in Augusta, Georgia.
 The Augusta Green Jackets are a two-hour drive from Atlanta and home to the brand new SRP Park.

 Last updated by Ballpark Chasers.